aviflax/fc4/docs/guides/getting-started/modeling.md

   in the plural form: `systems` rather than `system` and `users` rather than `user`.
 * Within this guide we’ll be using a single file for each system and user, just for simplicity and convenience.
-This cardinality is not recommended or counter-recommended; it’s used here as an expediency.
+This cardinality is neither recommended nor discouraged; it’s used here as an expediency.

 </aside>